Discretization

 cell fractions Well, they appear when you distort pentagons and hexagons.
 And they don't disappear after refinement of the grid.
 Basically this is told us when we take a look at this distance between midpoints of cell centers and corresponding cell edges.
 Heikes and Randall showed us already in 1995 that this distance is then leading to errors in our calculation of the Laplacian.
 But step by step.

-spherical Laplacian
+Spherical Laplacian

 You can calculate the Laplacian in this discretized way for the sphere.
 It just depends on cell areas, the length of cell edges and the distance between the cell centers.
 And that's the problem.
 Can you see these little tiny light and dark spots on the biggest sphere?